ZacVND/FYP/README.md

 Results from running the code are saved in *./results/* as `.json` and rendered as `.html` files using `.pug` templates in *./ie_tools/src/*

+Please do not hesitate tp contact me at zac.luong.15@ucl.ac.uk should any problem arises.